Skip to content

 [S12] [S35]

-She died on February 8, 1984, in Mesa at age eighty-five.
+She died on February 8, 1984, at 528 N. Grand Street, Mesa, at age eighty-five.
+Funeral services were held on February 11 at the Mesa First Ward Chapel.
+Pallbearers included her grandson Dr. Clifford J. Goodman and Dr. George Goodman.
 She was buried in the City of Mesa Cemetery alongside George.

 Sources